jonathan-laurent/delphyne/README.md

 pip install -e ".[dev]"
 ```

-Note that Python 3.12 (or more recent) is required.
+Note that Python 3.12 (or more recent) is required, since Delphyne makes heavy use of [PEP 695 generics](https://peps.python.org/pep-0695/).
 Next, you should build the Delphyne vscode extension.
 For this, assuming you have [Node.js](https://nodejs.org/en/download) installed (version 22 or later), run:

 ```
 cd vscode-ui